Tourists love to be photographed by the brightly coloured houses in Bo Kaap

 A panoramic cable car ride to the summit is a must when here.
 If the weather isn’t good, the alternative is a scenic drive to Signal Hill, which also has all-around views of the city.

 The Victoria and Alfred Waterfront with the backdrop of Table Mountain

-After descending, you’ll tour the cosmopolitan and vibrant centre of the city with its many highlights:
+After descending, you’ll tour the cosmopolitan and vibrant centre of the city and may visit some of its many highlights: